cost of netsuite implementation scalenorth pricing calculator

 • Solution design translates these requirements into an architecture that balances scalability and cost.

-• Configuration, workflow setup, and report creation form the core of the system build, which influences cost.
+• Configuration, workflow setup, and report creation form the core of the system build and influence cost.

 • Integrations and data migration connect NetSuite to the broader ecosystem.